 Sayonara Notes Pages

-This time around, Emily Ley included a cute sticker sheet to go along with the 2018 daily pages.
-They’re cute, but still simple — on-brand AF.
+Emily Ley includes a cute sticker sheet to go along with the daily pages.
+They’re cute, but still simple—on-brand AF.

 Follow Terra on Instagram: @terrabrown3